rushikdm/DataStructuresAndAlgorithms/Arrays/README.md

 # Arrays
+* An array is a collection of elements of same type.
+* The elements of the array are placed in continguous memory locations.
+* Any random element of the array can be accessed using its index.

+## Statically declared arrays
+* Size of array is declared at compile time.
+* Size of the array is fixed and cannot change.
+* C++ compiler automatically handles the allocation and deallocation of memory for statically declared arrays.

+## Dynamically declared arrays
+* Size of array can be declared at run time.
+* Size of the array can be altered.
+* Memory allocation and deallocation needs to be managed by programmer.

-## When to use arrays in C++
+## When to use statically declared arrays in C++
   1. The program needs to manage multiple elements of same type.
   2. The size of the elements is fixed and known at compile time.

 There are several scenario in which multiple elements of same type needs to be managed and size of the elements is fixed.
 In such cases C++ arrays can be used.
 Following are some such examples along with C++ code snippet using arrays: